Install Arch Linux ARM on a Raspberry Pi 4

 These elements are to be taken into consideration to follow this article:

-- the manipulations are carried out on Arch Linux,
+- The manipulations are carried out on Arch Linux.

-- superuser rights are required (storage device operations).
+- Superuser rights are required (storage device operations).

 Optional: overwrite device

-sudo shred --verbose --random-source=/dev/urandom --iterations 1 /dev/mmcblk0
+[adrien@laptop ~]$ sudo shred -v --random-source=/dev/urandom -n 1 /dev/mmcblk0

 Partition the SD card

-sudo fdisk /dev/mmcblk0
+[adrien@laptop ~]$ sudo fdisk /dev/mmcblk0

 At the fdisk prompt, delete old partitions and create a new one:

-- type
+- Type

 o

-, this will clear out any partitions on the drive, - type
+, this will clear out any partitions on the drive. - Type

 p

-to list partitions, there should be no partitions left, - type
+to list partitions, there should be no partitions left. - Type

 n